Hawaii investigates unsolicited land offers as the state tries to keep Lahaina in local hands | Federal News Network

 “It seems to me, and that’s just me observing this, that someone took a deep breath and said: ‘We can accomplish our goals of protecting the property owners here from predatory behavior without taking the drastic and perhaps unconstitutional route of just throwing this blanket ban,’” said Thomas, who practiced property and land law in Hawaii for 35 years.

-Green earlier floated the idea of the state acquiring land in Lahaina to make sure the rebuilt community didn’t exclude local people, but said Thursday the state would not do this unless the community asked.
+Green earlier floated the idea of the state acquiring land in Lahaina to ensure local people weren’t priced out of the rebuilt community, but said Thursday the state would not do this unless the community asked.

 One possibility would be the state forming a land trust to buy properties from families who could repurchase them later.